pe1995/SpectrumImage.jl/README.md

 (@v1.9) pkg> add https://github.com/pe1995/SpectrumImage.jl.git
 ```
-All you need to do to run the code is a spectrum.
+All you need to run the code is a spectrum.
 You can read it however you like, if it is a simple csv file you can just do the following:

 ```julia
 using SpectrumImage